 - 1. Exhibits must be made based on the appropriate units in the 4-HCCS Electric Excitement project books.
 Projects entered using Snap Circuits® kits will be disqualified. - 2.
-One exhibit per county per class.
 Exhibitor is limited to one entry in the 4-H Electric division. - 3.
 All exhibits requiring bulbs must have the correct size. - 4.
 Use of molded plug-ins is not prohibited but discouraged. - 5.
 Any electric project observed or judged to be unsafe or potentially harmful to the public or surrounds will be disqualified immediately and disabled for further use. - 6.
 Effective strain relief should be provided for all wire to terminal connections.
 Knots, clamps, connectors, or staples are acceptable when used appropriately.

-Magic of Electricity (4HCCS BU-06848) (All exhibits must be DC powered).
+MAGIC OF ELECTRICITY (4HCCS BU-06848) (All exhibits must be DC powered).

-- Battery powered series and parallel circuits (Circuits must include both series and parallel, a simple switch and can be no more than 9 volts). - Homemade Galvanometer (Must be able to detect the presence of an electrical current). - Electromagnetic Circuits (Must be a working electromagnet with a simple switch and can be no more than 9 volts). - Simple homemade DC motor (Rotor must turn under its own power)
+- Battery Powered Series And Parallel Circuits (Circuits must include both series and parallel, a simple switch and can be no more than 9 volts). - Homemade Galvanometer (Must be able to detect the presence of an electrical current). - Electromagnetic Circuits (Must be a working electromagnet with a simple switch and can be no more than 9 volts). - Simple Homemade DC Motor (Rotor must turn under its own power).

-Investigating Electricity (4HCCS BU-06849) (All exhibits must be DC powered)
+INVESTIGATING ELECTRICITY (4HCCS BU-06849) (all exhibits must be DC powered)

-- Battery powered series or parallel circuit (Circuit may be either series or parallel, must contain either a momentary and/or three-way switch, a circuit diagram with explanation and can be no more than 9 volts). - Original design soldered circuit project (Circuit must contain an on/off switch, a motion or tilt activated switch, a light and sound producing device and must be powered by 9volts.
+- Battery Powered Series Or Parallel Circuit (Circuit may be either series or parallel, must contain either a momentary and/or three-way switch, a circuit diagram with explanation and can be no more than 9 volts). - Original Design Soldered Circuit Project (Circuit must contain an on/off switch, a motion or tilt activated switch, a light and sound producing device and must be powered by 9 volts.
 All connections in the circuit must soldered and a circuit diagram with explanation must be included).

-Wired for Power (4HCCS BU-06850) (All exhibits must be AC powered and be able to be safely connected and disconnected from a standard 120-volt duplex outlet).
+WIRED FOR POWER (4HCCS BU-06850) (all exhibits must be AC powered and be able to be safely connected and disconnected from a standard 120-volt duplex outlet).

-- Display of wire sizes and types with description and example of usage (display must contain at least 12 different examples). - Simple household or farm use circuit (Circuit must contain 1 single pole switch controlling one electrical load device.
-Circuit should be mounted on a sturdy mounting surface & free standing.
-Wiring should be done with Romex NM-B 12-gauge wire & clamped or stapled appropriately.
-Must include a circuit diagram with explanation. - Complex household or farm use circuit (Circuit must contain at least two three-way switches, and may also contain a four-way switch, controlling one electrical load device.
+- Display of Wire Sizes and Types With Description And Example Of Usage (display must contain at least 12 different examples) - Simple Household or Farm Use circuit (Circuit must contain one single pole switch controlling one electrical load device.
+Circuit should be mounted on a sturdy mounting surface and free standing.
+Wiring should be done with Romex NM-B 12-gauge wire and clamped or stapled appropriately.
+A circuit diagram with explanation must be included) - Complex Household or Farm Use Circuit (Circuit must contain at least two three-way switches, and may also contain a four-way switch, controlling one electrical load device.
 The circuit must also contain a working duplex electrical outlet.
 Circuit should be mounted on a sturdy mounting surface and free standing.
 Wiring should be done with Romex NM-B 12-gauge wire and clamped or stapled appropriately.
-A circuit diagram with explanation must be included). - 654 Table, desk, vanity or floor lamp, any purpose original design only.
-(Pop Can Lamp kits will be disqualified).
+A circuit diagram with explanation must be included) - Table, Desk, Vanity or Floor Lamp, Any Purpose Original Design Only.
+(Pop Can Lamp kits will be disqualified)

-Entering Electronics (4HCCS BU-06851) (exhibits may be either DC or AC powered.
+ENTERING ELECTRONICS (4HCCS BU-06851) (exhibits may be either DC or AC powered.
 AC powered exhibits must be able to be safely connected and disconnected from a standard 120-volt duplex outlet).

-- 655 Basic electronic circuits without solid-state components (from project book). - 656 Basic electronic circuits with solid-state components (from kit). - Basic electronic circuits with solid-state components (original circuit design, must include circuit diagram & explanation).
+- 655 Basic Electronic Circuits Without Solid-State Components (from project book). - 656 Basic Electronic Circuits with Solid-State Components (from kit). - Basic Electronic Circuits with Solid-State Components (original circuit design, must include circuit diagram and explanation).